AdobeDocs/experiences-by-you.en/help/analytics/intro-to-analytics/transitioning-from-other-platforms/transition-from-google-analytics.md

 ### 3.1. [!DNL Adobe] Data Feed

-In Section 2.2.2, I mentioned that the [!DNL Adobe] [!DNL Analytics] API pulled from "processed data".
+In Section 2.2.2, I mentioned that the [!DNL Adobe Analytics] API pulled from "processed data".
 The Raw Data feed pulls data processed by the "Processing Rules" that have been set up in the admin panel, but this raw data includes all the data that is excluded everywhere else.

 This means that all your Bot exclusions, internal IP filtered data, and other excluded data are in the raw data feeds.
 There are flags to identify this data, so if you build a data lake, the engineering team can create logic to process this data accordingly.